juliat/juliat.github.io/content/portfolio/mosaic-cards.md

 </div>

 <div class="project-overview">
-  <p>One of my friends involved with the <a href="http://www.studentaffairs.cmu.edu/student-life/gender/mosaic/index.html">Mosaic Gender Conference at CMU</a> asked me to create a handout with a list of hotlines and emergency services related to domestic violence and sexual assualt to be distributed at the conference.
-My goal was to take the list and create a handout that would be useful in the context of an emergency, and desirable, so that people would keep it.</p>
+  <p>One of my friends involved with the <a href="http://www.studentaffairs.cmu.edu/student-life/gender/mosaic/index.html">Mosaic Gender Conference at CMU</a> asked me to design a handout with a list of hotlines and emergency services related to domestic violence and sexual assualt.
+My goal for the design was to make the list into a handout that would useful (in the context of an emergency) and desirable (so that people would keep it.)</p>

-  <p>I decided that the handout should be small, so that people could easily store it in their wallet (and be more likely to have it at hand in an emergency.)
-Since people wouldn't be likely to be familiar with all of the hotlines and services listed on the card, I wrote succinct descriptions of each one.
-This included information about hours, transit information, and confidentiality policies, so that a person looking at the card could quickly find the service they needed, when they needed it.</p>
+  <p>I decided that the handout should be small, wallet-sized, so that people would be likely to have it at hand in an emergency.
+Since most people wouldn't be familiar with the hotlines and services listed on the card, I wrote succinct descriptions of each one.
+The descriptions included information about hours, transit information, and confidentiality policies, so that a person looking at the card could quickly find the service they needed, when they needed it.</p>

   <p>Though the cards were originally designed for the conference, they were so positively received that Student Health Services plans to distribute them in the on-campus clinic.</p>
 </div>